 - Pinch paprika

-In a second dish, beat together eggs and milk.
-In a third dish, mix together bread crumbs, cayenne, and paprika.
+- In a second dish, beat together eggs and milk.
+In a third dish, mix together cornmeal, cayenne, and paprika.

-Coat tomatoes with flour, then egg wash, then breadcrumbs.
+- Coat tomatoes with flour, then egg wash, then cornmeal.

-Fry in batches until crisp and golden brown, about 2-3 mintues.
+- Fry in batches until crisp and golden brown, about 2-3 mintues.
 Drain on paper towels.
+Sprinkle with salt an pepper to taste.